German anti-war epic 'All Quiet on Western Front' claims Oscars glory

 Berger was previously best known for his 2018 Emmy-nominated miniseries "Patrick Melrose" starring Benedict Cumberbatch.

-He said he was pushed to accept "All Quiet" by his teenage daughter, who had just studied this book like several generations of high school students before her.
+He said he was pushed to accept "All Quiet on the Western Front" by his teenage daughter, who had just studied the book, like several generations of high school students before her.

 His adaptation of Remarque's work aimed to show "the perspective of the vanquished", he said.